martrapp/astro-vtbot/README.md

 ## !!!
 NEW TRICKS ✨ IN THE BAG 👜 !!!

 ### More Starlight Improvements: ###

+The selection of optional Starlight components keeps growing:

+> Eliminate the Pseudo-Scrolling of the Main Section: With [`<PageOffset />`](https://events-3bg.pages.dev/library/PageOffset/), The Bag offers a simple to use component that eliminates pseudo scrolling effects induced by morph tranistions on elements that are larger than the viewport.
+Especially usfull to get a smooth and neat transition animation for your main content.

-> Improved sidebar handling: When you navigate to a page that has its entry within a collapsed category, the category is now automatically turned open.
+> Improved Sidebar Handling: When you navigate to a page that has its entry within a collapsed category, the category is now automatically turned open.
 If the current page marker is outside the visible part of the sidebar, it is automatically scrolled into view. **New: Support for your own customizations!**

 > If you want to use `transition:persist` inside the main content area, you can do that now!
 As of v1.7.8 the `<ReplacementSwap />` component handles `data-astro-transition-persist` attributes within the replaced DOM trees in the same way as Astro's built-in `swap()` function does.